-The DASH diet is a valuable ally in managing blood pressure by focusing on a high intake of fruits and vegetables and by leaving behind saturated fats and cholesterol.
+The DASH diet is a valuable ally in managing blood pressure.
 Learn more about it.

-Developed in the 1990s, the DASH diet puts the emphasis on making changes to eating habits to reduce AP.
+Developed in the 1990s, the DASH diet focuses on changing dietary habits to reduce blood pressure.
 Inspired by vegetarianism, it is based on the consumption of:

-- whole grain products (from 6 to 11 servings/day)
+- whole grain products (7 to 8 servings/day)

-- lean meats, fish or poultry (from 1 to 2 servings/day)
+- lean meat, fish or poultry (1 to 2 servings/day)